-The Speculative Literature Foundation is delighted to announce Kima Jones as the winner of the inaugural Working Class/Impoverished Writers Grant.
+The Speculative Literature Foundation is pleased to announce Nino Cipri as the winner of the 2014 Working Class Grant.

 The $750 Working Class Grant is intended to support working class, blue-collar, poor, and homeless writers who have been historically underrepresented in speculative fiction due to the financial barriers that have made it much harder for them to have access to the writing world.

 Click here for more information on the Working Class Writers Grant.

 Questions about the Working Class Grant process may be directed to our grants administrator at firstname.lastname@example.org